hanxiaomax/Learncpp_CN/docs/2-7-Forward-declarations-and-definitions.md

 However, we prefer to name our parameters (using the same names as the actual function), because it allows you to understand what the function parameters are just by looking at the prototype.
 Otherwise, you’ll have to locate the function definition.

-> [!TIP] 最佳实践
+!!! success "最佳实践"

-> When defining function prototypes, keep the parameter names.
+	When defining function prototypes, keep the parameter names.
 You can easily create forward declarations by copy/pasting your function’s prototype and adding a semicolon.

 ## Forgetting the function body